bhim-shrestha/resocha/README.md

  - How iPhone Qi wireless charging works
  - Electromagnetic induction principles
  - Frequency and power characteristics
- - Why it doesn't work at distance
+ - Why it does not work at distance

 2. **[02_FREQUENCY_AND_ENERGY_PHYSICS.md](02_FREQUENCY_AND_ENERGY_PHYSICS.md)**
  - Planck-Einstein relation (E = h × f)